cthoyt/cthoyt.github.io/_posts/2022/2022-11-15-opencheck.md

-It appears that OpenCheck is an effort from a company called [Metarational, LLC](https://www.metarational.net) run by [John Beatty](https://twitter.com/john_d_beatty) that has has a more long-term goal of supporting verification online (i.e., better than an $8 blue star).
+It appears that OpenCheck is an effort from a company called [Metarational, LLC](https://www.metarational.net) run by [John Beatty](https://twitter.com/john_d_beatty) that has a more long-term goal of supporting verification online (i.e., better than an $8 blue star).
 I'm excited to see what they do next!

 If you want to make sure that your ORCID, Twitter, and other academic profiles